danielraffel/n8n-gcp/README.md

 ## ToDo
 - Configure uvicorn-gunicorn-fastapi post installation.
 - Update script to run on Windows and confirm it runs on Linux.
 Currently, optimized for macOS.
 Changes should be minimal and limited to platform-specific commands.
+- Explore running the server side scripts using Terraform.
+- Update the video walkthrough which is now outdated.